 This research project hypothesized that while SSE can contribute to sustainable development and become an alternative to current economic (mal)functioning by offering innovative forms of production, consumption, exchange and financing, it can only be truly transformative if it also addresses the reorganization of social reproduction, integrating the political goals of gender equality and more equitable power relations.

 Research Objectives and Questions

-This project is located at the intersection between feminist and sustainable development research.
-It aims to fill some of the gaps in SSE analysis and policies from a feminist perspective, and to show how feminist debates on social reproduction and the care economy can be enhanced through greater attention to forms of collective and solidarity-based care provision.
+This project was located at the intersection between feminist and sustainable development research.
+It aimed to fill some of the gaps in SSE analysis and policies from a feminist perspective, and to show how feminist debates on social reproduction and the care economy can be enhanced through greater attention to forms of collective and solidarity-based care provision.

 What are the practices, social relations and power relations through which social reproduction is organized within SSE?
 What is the contribution of SSE when it comes to revitalizing public action and policies in the fields of production and social reproduction?

 Four research sites from the global South were selected for their relevance to the research questions: Argentina, Bolivia, Brazil and India.
 At the micro-level, the research teams conducted in-depth studies of selected SSE organizations, using feminist anthropological approaches.
 At the meso- and macro- levels, researchers explored the interactions between SSE practices and political debates in these countries, using feminist economics, sociology and political science approaches.

 The multi-scalar and interdisciplinary comparative feminist analysis of the SSE case studies in these four countries aimed to contribute to:

 - the production of detailed original empirical information on SSE initiatives with a gender perspective;